trisquelgnulinux/package-helpers/CONTRIBUTING.md

 That lets us know that there's something new from you that needs to be pulled in.
 We'll review it and get back to you about it if we have any questions.
 Otherwise, we'll integrate it and let you know when it's in!

 Hope this guide helps you get started in contributing to the trisquel project!
-If you still have questions, don't hesitate to join us on IRC - we're in #trisquel-dev on freenode -, or send a mail to the development mailing list trisquel-devel at listas.trisquel.info.
+If you still have questions, don't hesitate to join us on IRC - we're in #trisquel-dev on libera.chat -, or send a mail to the development mailing list trisquel-devel at listas.trisquel.info.